drewmarsh/amazon-book-cover-grabber/README.md

-To view or download a full-resolution book cover image, provide the script with any of the options below:
+To view or download a high-resolution book cover image, provide the script with any of the options below:

 - Amazon book URL:
   - ```https://www.amazon.com/Name-Wind-Anniversary-Kingkiller-Chronicle/dp/0756413710```